 So now that you know whether you need to manage your currency risk, how do you take action?

-Step 1.
-UnderstandingUnderstand the causes of currency risk exposure.
-There are a number of reasons for currency fluctuations including:
+There are a number of reasons for currency fluctuations and this can include:

 For example, if you are an importer who buys inventory in USD, a rise in the value of the US dollar could result in you spending more AUD to meet the USD buying price.

-Step 2 – InformationStay informed of potential currency movements by signing up below to our domestic and international market news.
-Our OFX Market News and Daily Commentary the team of experts at OFX will keep you informed of significant currency shifts.
+When you sign up for our OFX Market News and Daily Commentary the team of experts at OFX will keep you informed of significant currency shifts.

 You may not have access to your bank’s treasury department, but at OFX, we have currency specialists on call 24 hours a day, seven days a week to understand your needs and present our range of currency management options.
 Corporate customers also have access to a dedicated account manager to help with planning a currency strategy that works for you and your business.

 Whether you make international payments once a week or once a year, it could be worthwhile building a currency strategy with your immediate business needs in mind.
-There are a number of money management tools available that are designed specifically for mitigating market risk.
+There are a number of current management tools available that are designed specifically for mitigating market risk.